1. Children’s involvement in household cleaning promotes empathy and social connections.

 New research suggests that children who take part in household cleaning are more empathetic, make better connections, and are more willing to help others!
 Most little ones actually love to clean, especially if they have their very own tools.
 Plus, there’s an added bonus!
 It is super simple and fun to make cleaning speechy.
 It is the perfect opportunity to allow your child to follow directions, identify objects, sort, find items you describe, and so much more!
 Since spring is finally here, let’s chat about some ways that you can involve your toddler in the spring cleaning!

 - Follow the Cleaner

 Have you ever noticed that your toddler loves to wipe up spills or sweep up a mess?
 This is actually a wonderful developmental milestone that we see as early as 18-months.
 Kids love to participate in daily routines –think: toddler see, toddler do!
-It’s best to set up your little one with his or her own tools and assign a job.
+It’s best to set up your little one with their own tools and assign a job.
 Maybe they get to wipe the kitchen table with their special sponge and spray bottle (*with kid-safe cleaning solution of course).
-You can also take turns sweeping –mommy can sweep with the big broom and your tiny friend can use his or her own mini broom.
+You can also take turns sweeping –mommy can sweep with the big broom and your tiny friend can use their own mini broom.
 You can make it even speechier by providing a challenge!
 You can sweep from the rug to the door; sweep to the left; spray 3 times and then wipe; and so on!

 - Kitchen Decisions